johk06/nvim-cut-out/README.md

 [^1]: For typed languages it can be hard or impossible to get the type of an expression.
 Cut-Out will do it's best for constants, string literals etc, but it's best if you manually specify a type by just inputting the full declaration.
+Generally speaking the suggested type will be put as a part of the name suggestion.

 [^2]: `bash`, Plain `sh` and `zsh`